Sachin-Suresh/laravel-dev/kstych/docs/demo-app.md

         </body>
         </html>

-1. Now, lets create template files to display our blog post.
+1. Now, let's create template files to display our blog posts.
 Create an index template file-`index.blade.php` (it is suggested to use the same file name to use the default routes).

     <img src="../markups/default-route.svg">